itsSabbir/MicrobiomeExplorer/README.md

 analyze, and visualize data from 16S rRNA gene sequencing, metagenomic, and metatranscriptomic studies.
 The goal is to provide a comprehensive toolset that improves upon existing workflows by integrating multiple data types and offering advanced graphical outputs.
+The `MicrobiomeExplorer` package was developed using
+`R version 4.3.1 (2023-06-16)`, `Platform: aarch64, darwin20` and
-This package was developed using R 4.1.0 (Platform information) and is intended to be platform-independent, supporting macOS, Windows, and Linux distributions.
+`Running under: macOS Sonoma 14.0`. and is intended to be platform-independent, supporting macOS, Windows, and Linux distributions.